heketi/vagrant-heketi/openshift/README.md

 # GlusterFS converged with OpenShift Demo

 This vagrant-ansible script creates an setup for Heketi to manage containerized GlusterFS deployed in OpenShift.
-It creates four VMs (client, master, atomic0, atomi1, atomic2) with three drives each.
+It creates five VMs (client, master, atomic0, atomic1, atomic2) with three drives each.
 The ansible script only installs OpenShift on the master and atomic systems, then deploys GlusterFS containers and Heketi into the cluster.

 # Requisites